mliew21396/remote-work-u2/week-6/README.md

 If you're using the *Well-Grounded Rubyist*, you'll want to look through any chapters you haven't read through yet, re-read material you found confusing, and practice some of the things you're seeing.

 ## Challenges
-Before you start the challenges this week, we recommend you start by reading ch.
+Before you start the challenges this week, we recommend you read ch.
 1 and 2 in POODR.
+If you can, you should try to read the remainder of the chapters as you work through the challenges.

 1. [Drawer Debugger](1-drawer-debugger)
 2. [Variable Scope](2-variable-scope)